Louisville Bankruptcy Attorney

 ⎆ Chapter 13 requirements and suggestions.

-Chapter 13 cases have a plan of repayment which must be confirmed by a judge.
+Chapter 13 cases have a repayment plan which must be confirmed by a judge.
 In the Western District of Kentucky, confirmation is normally done the same day as the 341 meetings.
 In the Eastern District of Kentucky and Indiana, it may be done months after the 341 meetings.
 Be sure to include all your reasonable and necessary expenses such as daycare and medical co-pays.
 You don’t want a plan you can’t afford or a plan which overpays unsecured creditors.
 You need money in your budget for necessary expenses.

 Better attorneys will review expenses with a fine-tooth comb and go over items with you.
 People often replace autos just before filing a Chapter 13 to make sure they have an auto for the 3 to 5 years they are in a plan.
 We can’t ethically advise clients to do this.
 But you need a car for the three or five years you are in a plan.